W. J. M. Lokubandara

 Wijesinghe Jayaweera Mudiyanselage Lokubandara (5 August 1941 – 14 February 2021: විජෙසිංහ ජයවීර මුදියන්සේලාගේ ලොකුබණ්ඩාර), was a Sri Lankan politician who was Speaker of the Parliament of Sri Lanka from 2004 to 2010 and Governor of Sabaragamuwa Province from 2010 to 2015.
 He was a lawyer by profession, and wrote books, poems, and songs.
 He held several ministries in the government of Sri Lanka before his appointment as Speaker of the House.

 Early life

 Lokubandara was born on 5 August 1941 in Haputhalegama village, Haputale, Badulla, Ceylon.
 His parents were Loku Manike and Gunesekara Bandara, he had six siblings.
 He was educated at Yahala-Bedda School, and later at Bandarawela Central College.
-He graduated with a degree in arts from the University of Ceylon in Peradeniya and gained a degree from the University of London external program.
+He attended the University of Ceylon in Peradeniya and gained a degree from the University of London external program, as well as an MPhil from Peradeniya University and a PhD from Kelaniya University.
 He worked as a translator for the Government of Ceylon and studied law at the Ceylon Law College.
 Having completed his advocates, he worked as an assistant legal draftsman.